 Empty your Pantry

-Too many times my kids have opened a box of crackers or cereal and forgot to fold over the inner liner, causing it to go stale.
+Too many times, my kids have opened a box of crackers or cereal and forgotten to fold over the inner liner, causing it to go stale.

-Now, if you have items that you ‘thought’ you were going to use, consider donating them if they have not expired.
+Now, if you have items you ‘thought’ you would use, consider donating them if they have not expired.

 Clean Your Pantry

-If you have wire shelving, spray them with a cleaner.
-(I use a homemade cleaner made with 1 cup of water, 1/2 cup of vinegar, and a teaspoon of Castille soap.)
+If you have wire shelving, spray it with a cleaner.
+(I use a homemade cleaner made with 1 cup of hot water, 1/2 cup of vinegar, and a teaspoon of Castille soap.)

 Assessing Your Pantry Foods

-If you have these things handy, then go ahead and transfer your food items into these.
+If you have these things handy, then go ahead and transfer your food items into them.

 If your home is prone to getting occasional visits from small critters, then, by all means, put your food items like flour and chips in canisters and jars to keep them out.